W3 Company - Service Stories

 1. Getting the cold sweats as the C130 Hercules flew over the Vietnamese coast, wondering if we would be under fire after we landed.
 Since we had no ammunition I kept an entrenching tool handy to enable me to dig in beside the runway.

 MFC work suited my personality.
-I was my own boss for much of the time; I became an accomplished navigator & was an eager participant in any activity where I could fire the ‘guns’.
+I was my own boss for much of the time; I became an accomplished navigator and was an eager participant in any activity where I could fire the ‘guns’.
 The majority of fire support was provided from 105mm field guns, mostly Aussie but on occasion 161 Bty or the Americans.
-The practice of firing DF’s required a degree of safety because navigation in the bush was an imprecise science & there had been occasions when fire had hit misplaced friendly units.
+The practice of firing DF’s required a degree of safety because navigation in the bush was an imprecise science and there had been occasions when fire had hit misplaced friendly units [see this article].
 The normal requirement was to add a safe margin of 1000 metres to the location where the fire was required, on a bearing from the friendly position through the DF grid reference.
 This didn’t make sense to me as the platoon could be short or long on its supposed location so I always used ‘false’ direction [from the DF location at right angles to a side] so that as the fire was adjusted it could also be used to establish our position by back bearing.
-So what if the battery commander didn't agree, he was Australian, he wasn't there & it worked.
+So what if the battery commander didn't agree, he was Australian, he wasn't there and it worked.
 As an immature youth I took great pleasure in having fired every type of gun available for close support including 8” howitzers with a safety radius of 800 metres.
 I loved doing “danger close” DF with the shells landing inside the 250 metre safety zone usually required around any friendly position.
-While supporting 2PL in a NDP south of the Horseshoe, I used 8” as close support for a DF & Ginge burnt his hands from the 6 inch chunks of shrapnel that landed beside us.
+While supporting 2PL in a NDP south of the Horseshoe, I used 8” as close support for a DF and Ginge burnt his hands from the 6 inch chunks of shrapnel that landed beside us.
 On another occasion in the Light Green I fired 8” at a group of VC across a clearing but the US battery required Pentagon approval before special ammunition [consisting of dispersible munitions] could be used.
-After a wait of 20 minutes Lcpl Young’s fire mission was approved at the highest level of the American war machine & a young Kiwi got to expend thousands of dollars of American taxpayers’ money.
+After a wait of 20 minutes LCpl Young’s fire mission was approved at the highest level of the American war machine and a young Kiwi got to expend thousands of dollars of American taxpayers’ money.
 I don’t think I hit anything, given the delay.
-I just loved the feeling that everyone else was in Vietnam to support the infantry, that any patrol could ask for support of any kind & it was usually available.
+I just enjoyed the feeling that everyone else was in Vietnam to support the infantry, that any patrol could ask for support of any kind and it was usually available.

 On 10 November I was waiting at Vung Tau airport for the Hercules coming to take a whole heap of us back to Singapore.
-We were early (the air force would never have been late...) & a group of us were sitting & yakking on a steel container on top of an airport trailer.
+We were early (the air force would never have been late...) and a group of us were sitting and yakking on a steel container on top of an airport trailer.
 I remember we had each been given a bottle of New Zealand wine to help us celebrate the end of our tour back in Singapore.
-I recognised the container as a casket used to transport bodies out of country, & it had a label on it.
-Without much thought I flicked the label over & read Tom’s name.
+I recognised the container as a casket used to transport bodies out of country, and it had a label on it.
+Without much thought I flicked the label over and read Tom’s name.
 This was the casket Tom’s body had been sent home in a month earlier.
 Now in a fluke of timing it was back at Vung Tau just as we were leaving.
-I initially thought that Tom was in the casket & travelling home on the Hercules with us.
+I initially thought that Tom was in the casket and travelling home on the Hercules with us.
 But the timing was all wrong, there was no ceremony, it was just an empty casket.
 Tom had arrived back in New Zealand before us, but he had somehow managed to also be present with us in Vietnam on the day we left.
 In our enthusiasm to be gone we would not have stopped to think of Tom, or Dave, or John, had not Tom been there in spirit to remind us.
 But that changed...
 We still remember them

 'I Was There' - add a comment

-The OV-10 Bronco pilot who quietly popped over the tree line behind us & flew smartly down the beach must have had a sense of excitement at what he saw.
+The OV-10 Bronco pilot who quietly popped over the tree line behind us and flew smartly down the beach must have had a sense of excitement at what he saw.
 He could be seen counting the people in the water before he stood on one wingtip a mile or so along the beach in a smart 180 degree skid turn.
-It suddenly clicked among those watching from the tree line that the pilot thought the blokes in the water were Viet Cong & the nose down attitude meant the aircraft was starting a strafing run.
+It suddenly clicked among those watching from the tree line that the pilot thought the blokes in the water were Viet Cong and the nose down attitude meant the aircraft was starting a strafing run.
 It was useless the guys on the beach waving, their fate was already decided.
 Bedlam broke out in the tree line.
-One APC who still had an engine running revved wildly to create smoke & started to back out onto the beach.
+One APC who still had an engine running revved wildly to create smoke and started to back out onto the beach.
 Others like myself in the trees ran quickly onto the beach ripping shirts off to offer lily-white skin as some sort of sign to the pilot.
-But it seemed impossible at the speed that events were unfolding that a 'blue on blue' incident could be avoided & the aircraft held all the cards.
-There were small bombs on the pylons under the wings & the muzzles of four cannon protruding from the gun blisters.
-The Bronco pilot had the firepower & the inclination to kill everyone on the beach in one or two passes.
+But it seemed impossible at the speed that events were unfolding that a 'blue on blue' incident could be avoided and the aircraft held all the cards.
+There were small bombs on the pylons under the wings and the muzzles of four cannon protruding from the gun blisters.
+The Bronco pilot had the firepower and the inclination to kill everyone on the beach in one or two passes.
 It was going to be his party...

 But something we were doing must have distracted the pilot from his party and he pulled the aircraft nose up and could be seen looking into the tree line.
-He finally saw what we were & pulled into another 180 degree skid turn to again run along the water line.
-This time the pilot waggled his wings & waved before pulling up smartly & heading back inland, the party over.
+He finally saw what we were and pulled into another 180 degree skid turn to again run along the water line.
+This time the pilot waggled his wings and waved before pulling up smartly and heading back inland, the party over.
 ALL us WHITE guys waved back but after the plane was out of sight no one seemed interested in being out on the beach to find kai.
 Or sunbathing.
 Go figure....

 OV-10 Bronco lifting its nose at the last minute, in recognition of our 'friendly' identity [Stock]